-It was going to be a three-day drive to my campsite, so I had decided to download the audio version of The Iliad because I wanted to make the best use of my time alone, and I thought it would be good to make improvements at being a civilized person.
+It was going to be a three-day drive to my campsite.
+I had decided to download the audio version of The Iliad because I wanted to make the best use of my time alone, and I thought it would be good to make improvements at being a civilized person.
 I thought a lot about Achilles, about his decision to die in battle for the glory of being forever immortalized in a poem.

 I picked up one of the giant mallets and struck a note as lightly as I could.
-The sound was louder than I thought and some people looked at me.
+The sound was louder than I thought.
+Some people looked at me.
 I picked up the other mallet and hit a few more planks a little harder so that the sound was a little louder.
 More people stopped and looked.
-I experimented a little bit and noticed that all the notes made agreeable sounds so if you played them one-by-one they sounded pretty pleasant in any order.
+I experimented a little bit and noticed that all the notes made agreeable sounds so that, if played one-by-one, they sounded pretty pleasant in any order.

 A small crowd began to gather around.
 I was a little more confident now.
 I hit the planks a little harder and added some variety to the sounds so that they made a little tune.
 Some people actually clapped.
 My heart felt like it was swelling a little in my chest, and my head felt a little dizzy.
 It was one of those feel-good moments you never forget.